yourneighborhoodealer-sys/HealthApp/zenwell-mobile/README.md

 1. **Make sure your computer and phone are on the same Wi‑Fi network.**
 2. **Open Expo Go** on your Google Pixel.
 3. **Scan the QR code** displayed in the terminal or the browser window after running `npm start`.
+   The QR code bundle URL should indicate `sdkVersion=53`.
+If it shows an older SDK or if Expo Go warns that your app is using an unsupported SDK version, ensure that you have reinstalled dependencies and updated Expo Go to the latest version.
 4. **Allow Expo Go to load the app**.
 It may take a moment to bundle the JavaScript.

 ### Alternate: Using Android Studio